Why Is My Business Not Showing Up On Google? [And How To Fix It]

 How To Fix It:

 With so many listings and directories out there, periodically checking and updating them for accuracy can be time-consuming.
-Use a tool like GoSite’s Local Listing Report to quickly scan all the listings your business is mentioned in, check their status, submit missing citations, and make any necessary changes.

-3. Your Website Domain Is New
+3. Your Website Domain Is Not Optimized for Search Engines.

 If your website domain or GMB listing is fairly new (about a year or less) patience is key.
 You’re competing with much more established businesses that most likely have solid location authority on Google Maps, a good amount of positive reviews, and citations from multiple listings, apps, and relevant sites.